-In an effort to move the process along, the countries of the Northern Triangle (Guatemala, Honduras, and El Salvador) have entered into a Central American Customs Union in order to facilitate trade and the free movements of goods among each of the participating nations for the purpose of promoting the prosperity of each.
+In an effort to move the process along, the countries of the Northern Triangle (Guatemala, Honduras, and El Salvador) have entered into a Central American Customs Union in order to facilitate trade and the free movement of goods among each of the participating nations for the purpose of promoting the increased prosperity of each.

 Article XXIV of the General Agreement on Trade and Tariffs (World Trade Organization, 1994) defines a customs union as the replacement of two or more customs territories with a single commercial zone.
 As such the Central American Customs Union eliminates trade barriers and duties that were once enforced in intraregional trade between Guatemala, Honduras, and El Salvador.

-Because such an arrangement makes it easier for the member countries to trade freely with each other, there are several benefits that each is able to enjoy.
+Because such an arrangement makes it easier for the member countries to trade freely with each other, there are several improvements that each is able to benefit from.
 Among them are:

-As a result of creating a larger market for goods and services, the Central American Customs Union will provide incentive for the influx of capital in the form of foreign direct investment (FDI).
-This FDI will help to create boost regional employment and to increase the overall economic health of the region;
+As a result of creating a larger market for goods and services, the Central American Customs Union will provide incentives for the influx of capital in the form of foreign direct investment (FDI).
+This FDI will help to boost regional employment and to increase the overall economic health of the region;

-A better allocation of resources results from trade creation, when more efficient members of the union sell to the less efficient members of the grouping.
+A better allocation of resources results from trade creation when more efficient members of the union sell to the less efficient members of the grouping.
 Trade diversion results in less trade within the union with non-member countries due to the levying of external tariffs.
 This gives less efficient countries the opportunity to sell more goods to the countries that are party to the agreement.
 Additionally, trade diversion provides a great stimulus for strengthening and forming new regional value chains;

 If not members of a regional bloc, these countries will be less empowered to negotiate successful trade deals when they act unilaterally.
 Acting together increases their ability to strike favorable accords with other nations and trading blocs.